 When legendary coaches attend a tournament, they are in their performance zone.
 But, every night when they return to their hotel room, they go right back into their learning zone.
 They reflect on the games they have just played.
 They identify opportunities for improvement and take mental notes of what to adjust, which they then work on before the tournament resumes.
 It is a spiral to ever-increasing capabilities.

 Yes, But How?

-> So how can we spend more time in our learning zone?
+So, how can we spend more time in our learning zone?
 First, we must deeply believe and understand that we can improve.
 Second, we must really want to improve.
 We must really, really care because the truth is it takes time and effort.
 Third, we must understand that deliberate practice is the key to improvement.
-And fourth, we must play low-stakes games, because if mistakes are to be expected, then the consequences must not be significant.
+And fourth, we must play unimportant games, because if mistakes are to be expected, then the consequences must not be significant.

-> One reason why a majority of coaches only play performance games is that most blood bowl environments are only high-stakes.
+One reason why a majority of coaches only play performance games is that most blood bowl environments are of consequences.
 No wonder many coaches are stressed out to the extent of not taking any of the risks necessary to learn.
 When all coaches are ranked, and every game counts towards that ranking, every game is a performance rather than a learning experience.
 Coaches then struggle to innovate and improve, and they fall behind.

-> What if, instead of spending our coaching time performing, performing, and performing, we spent more time experimenting, reflecting, and becoming?
+What if, instead of spending our coaching time performing, performing, and performing, we spent more time experimenting, reflecting, and becoming?
 What if we always had something to improve on?
-What if we played more low-stakes games?
+What if we played more unimportant games?
 What if we got clear about when we seek to learn and when we seek to perform?
 And what if our efforts were impactful, our improvement never-ending and our best coaching even better?